 Common issues with mortgage applications

-Mortgage lenders consider each application thoroughly as they are charged by the regulator not to lend where it is not appropriate.
+Mortgage lenders consider each application thoroughly.
+They are charged by the regulator with the responsibility not to lend where it is not appropriate.

-Here are some of the key issues that may arrive during your application and how to avoid them.
+Here are some of the key issues that may arise during your application and how to avoid them.

 Electoral register – make sure you are listed on the electoral register by contacting your local authority

 Exceeding your overdraft limit – ensure you do not exceed your overdraft limit at your bank in the months leading up to your mortgage application.

 Payday loans – avoid taking payday loans at any time